If you’ve ever been gifted jewelry, drones or other valuable pieces, it’s worth considering how to protect them. Should you insure expensive gifts?

-It can be easy to overlook the importance of ensuring these gifts are properly insured, said Tim Bemis, insurance services manager at Dupaco Insurance Services.
+It can be easy to overlook the importance of insuring them, said Tim Bemis, insurance services regional manager at Dupaco Insurance Services.

 “Because they’re gifts, and you don’t have any money in them yourself, the value can sneak up on you sometimes and surprise you,” he said.